JuliaManifolds/ManifoldsBase.jl/docs/src/example.md

 This already finishes the size check which [`check_size`](@ref ManifoldsBase.check_size) performs (based on the representation size).

-If something has to only hold up to precision, we can pass that down, too using the `kwargs...`, so all three functions we currenlty discuss have these in their signature usually.
+If something has to only hold up to precision, we can pass that down, too using the `kwargs...`, so all three functions we currently discuss have these in their signature usually.

 ```@example manifold-tutorial
 function check_point(M::ScaledSphere{N}, p; kwargs...) where {N}